till213/Tell-Tours/Europe/Switzerland/Steeler/Leg-4/README.md

-# "Hot Potatoe" - Leg 4
+# "Hot Potato" - Leg 4

 | What            | Description
 | --------------- | ----------------